Compiler Error C2558

 A copy constructor initializes an object from another object of the same type.
 (It makes a copy of the object.)
 The compiler generates a default copy constructor if you do not define any constructors.

-Trying to copy a class whose copy constructor is explicit.
+The problem can occur when an attempt is made to copy a class whose copy constructor is explicit.
 Declaring a copy constructor as